Connax-Oy/BLEAM-Android-SDK/README.md

 ## Usage

 ### 1. Result receiver
 To receive BLEAM results you need to create BroadcastReceiver.

 - Create receiver using Android Studio context menu: `New -> Other -> BroadcastReceiver`.
 - In creation window uncheck `Exported` so you will get broadcasts only from inside application.
-- In `AndroidMainfest.xml` find your new BroadcastReceiver and add intent-filter:
+- In `AndroidManifest.xml` find your new BroadcastReceiver and add intent-filter:
 ```xml
 <receiver
     android:name=".BleamBroadcastReceiver"